Programmatic advertising makes it possible to quantify ROI at every touchpoint and continuously optimize campaigns based on real-time data.

 When You Should Focus on Frequency

-Ensuring your audience receives multiple instances of exposure to your message matters most when considering the total customer lifetime value, and specific contextual conditions describe the campaign you’re looking to build, we’d suggest focusing on frequency:
+Ensuring your audience receives multiple instances of exposure to your message is vital when considering the total customer lifetime value.
+If the following specific contextual conditions describe the campaign you’re looking to build, we’d suggest focusing on frequency:

 - You have a niche audience: When you have a very specific market, reaching outside of that market to a general audience simply isn’t profitable.
 Also, the specific ad messages that work best with a very niche audience won’t translate easily to other consumers — making increased reach a waste of money.

 Ultimately, frequency should be your priority when you already know your target market and you’re trying to drive sales.